jorisotb/static-website/README.md

 @title
 @content
 ```
 These statements are then replaced with the dates, title and body of each post.
 Posts are stored in `.htm` files in the blog directory (default: `blog/`).
-They must have the following format, where dates are written as `dd/mm/yyyy`:
+They must have the following format, where dates are written as `dd-mm-yyyy`:
 ```
 posted date
 edited date